-From Jennifer on January 26th, 2010 in Green Remodeling
+From Dean Dowd on January 26, 2010 in Green Remodeling

 Lehanneur and Edwards teamed up for what was initially an art and science experiment in 2007, and came out smelling like a rose - or a houseplant to be exact.
 ANDREA Air uses any ordinary houseplant to transform toxic VOCs and noxious gases into fresh, clean air that actually smells like the plant of your choice.